Frequently Asked Questions

 DO I HAVE TO BE A MEMBER OF IRC TO TAKE CLASSES?

 No membership is required for the Learn to Row class.
-A membership is required for the Adult Rowing Program and Masters Rowing Program.
+A membership is required for the Masters Rowing Program and to use the IRC boats.

 WHEN DO CLASSES BEGIN?